jfreund91/TEGram/README.md

 # TE-Gram Project

 Our entire IT team had the good fortune of hitting on a huge group PowerBall lottery ticket.
 Unforntunately for us they have all resigned.
-Haaaaaayyyy

 They were in the middle of a very important project that has a deadline of Friday night and now we have no one to complete it.